roipoussiere/cadquery-server/README.md

 Because the CadQuery module is loaded when starting the web server and the scripts are loaded dynamically by request, it has a fast response time.

-Example usage in the VSCode extension:
+Example usage with Kate on the left and Firefox on the right:

 ![](./images/screenshot.png)